 Every household knows at least one veteran.
 Women comprise nearly 15% of the Department of Defense’s Active Duty Force.
 Topics such as birth control and other health concerns for female soldiers, and women in combat positions (the AP reports that the DoD had plans to allow women to start training as Army Rangers by the end of 2015, and as Navy SEALs by the end of 2016), and sexual abuse and rape in the military are not just theoretical concerns.
 They’re real things that happen to real people and can be upsetting to consider.

 These numbers- 15%, 20%, 19.3%, 5.2%- are ridiculous when you consider that women make up over 50% of the population, earn half of the advanced academic degrees, and nearly 50% of the work force (source.)

 We’re seeing more women in fiction and media because the demand exists.
 The Hunger Games set box office records for a reason.
 We want the metaphor, and the social experiment, so that we can look at our own lives and improve them.
-Myth, saga, epic and fable have always been humans’ system of teaching and learning more about ourselves.
-These warrior queens metaphorically give us the strength to overcome our own battles.
+Myth, saga, epic, and fable have always been humans’ systems of teaching and learning more about ourselves.
+Warrior queens metaphorically give us the strength to overcome our own battles.

 Jarnsaxa Rising is a podcast about revenge in the future and the past.
 The story is driven by characters of all genders, and the stakes are world-shattering.
 To find out how you can be a part of this, visit our Indiegogo page.
 You can follow our blog with the link above, and you can also follow us on Facebook.
 Thanks for reading.